solidarnost/solis/README.md

 The file provides plugin and corresponding theme.
 Some functionality is not guaranteed with any theme.
 Theme provided is derived (child) theme from twentyfourteen.

+Many thanks to people from danesjenovdan.si, who helped us with ideas.
+Our implementation is based on their design, but code is totally rewrited.

 Requirement:
 ------------